dbt-labs/dbt-core/performance/README.md

 ## Investigating Regressions

 If your commit has failed one of the performance regression tests, it does not necessarily mean your commit has a performance regression.
 However, the observed runtime value was so much slower than the expected value that it was unlikely to be random noise.
-This means that any commit after the release it is being compared against through this failing commit might contain the cause.
-Start by investigating the failing commit and working your way backwards.
+If it is not due to random noise, this commit contains the code that is causing this performance regression.
+However, it may not be the commit that introduced that code.
+That code may have been introduced in the commit before even if it passed due to natural variation in sampling.
+When investigating a performance regression, start with the failing commit and working your way backwards.

 Here's an example of how this could happen: